TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Maybe ask during Q&A if we should indeed reset the tab or not

-- We should also assign the organism automatically to the bound so it's intuitive

-- I'd have atlantis/metropolis spawn as defaults, this will avoid some renames
-	- Wait
-		- Consider this:
-			- Someone creates a nice spawn and wants to mirror it
-			- Now they want to change the faction
-			- They'd either:
-				- need to change the resource of the node which is counterintuitive
-				- Or change the associated faction in the node and let a metropolis node be associated with a resource called resistance spawn etc
-					- ridiculous
-		- So let's just leave it at that
-		- Mass renames will fix ergonomics and like I said it won't even be used that much
-	- Let's be real, this won't be used very much since we'll h
-	- it'll only look nice in the official collection

-- Entity types to add later once we won't break abi
-	- CALLOUT WITH ITS NAME IN THE COMPONENT!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-	- Plain sprited bodies but with arbitrary polygons per-entity, obviously
-	- Dynamic decorations but non-organism like, we should have a specific entity for an organism
-		- Pointless for them to be processed just like static animations

-- Separate resource types for area/point markers?
-	- Point markers can have rotation too! e.g. spawns
-	- We should absolutely support rotation
-	- The only reason against so far is more code bloat but that's irrelevant
-	- Look, it will never make sense to change an area marker to a point marker and vice versa
-	- And the transformation logic will be cleaner

-- Alright final verdict - let's have A/B/C and assigned team as parameters
-	- Pros
-		- Less clutter in special filesystem view
-		- Less clutter in enums
-		- Implied optionality in the choice of letters instead of forcing someone to choose
-		- Assoicated faction - NEUTRAL could also serve the purpose of neutral FFA spawns
-		- Letters will also be reused for domination points etc

-- Decide whether we have separate entries for teams or just "Buyzone" and "Team spawn"
-	- Separate entries encourage making the critical choice straight away
-	- On the contrary it makes it harder to later just change team of the spawnpoint
-		- Although this would be extremely unlikely and maybe it's even better
-		- Later even team spawns might have some characteristics?
-			- E.g. preferred bomber spawn
-			- So it would make sense to make team inherent property of the marker rather than just parameter
-	- Well technically we have assigned_faction in the cosoms

-- There's no metadata attached to markers except for their type
-	- We even had weapon generators attached to the componend (maybe used for fy minilab? not sure)
-		- Checked through removing and recompiling, it is indeed unused
-	- So they can easily be strictly official and just have dropdown type
-	- We wouldn't even need separate categories in filesystem technically
-		- though it will be nice to browse
-		- we'll have to create a flavour for each possible enum but it's okay
-		- what about changing their type as nodes later?
-Do we allow it?
-			- Perhaps
-			- Yes, I think changing is no different than deleting in that regard
-			- And we anyway allow changing way more important things like background->physical and back

-- How do we classify area markers?
-	- Do we just have a area markers and point markers special objects in officials?
-		- I think these will be strictly official too

 - Actually map could have in its settings two checkboxes:
 	- Include all invisible layers